SODREX1235/cybersecurity-writeups/xss/xss1.md

-# Reflected XSS into attribute with angle brackets HTML-encoded
+# Reflected XSS into attribute with angle brackets HTML-encoded(PortSwigger)

 ## 📌 Description